- What Are the Best Practices When Using Amazon?

 If you feel you've been targeted by a suspicious credit card transaction scam, fraudulent purchase, request for a password change, or change to your account, you should quickly report unauthorized activity.

-If you’ve received a suspicious email, you should report it to Amazon.
-A phishing email is one where the attacker is trying to get you to divulge sensitive information.
-They can then try to use this to defraud or impersonate you to access your accounts.
+If you've received a suspicious email, you should report it to Amazon.
+A phishing email is where the attacker tries to get you to divulge sensitive information.
+They can then use this to defraud or impersonate you to access your accounts and even get your bank account information.

 Report Vulnerabilities with Amazon Web Services